 If you’re feeling “stuck,” you’ve come to the right place.
-It’s important to remember that even the dullest seasons play starring roles in the beautiful big picture, for we can only appreciate the periods of heightened celebration to the degree that we have encountered its opposite.
+It is important to remember that even the dullest seasons play starring roles in the beautiful big picture of our lives, for we can only appreciate the periods of heightened celebration to the degree that we have encountered their opposite.

-So, if you’ve been feeling like a failure, uninspired, “in a funk,” or bored out of your mind, approach it as an opportunity to more richly experience what is on its way.
-No one can pull you out of that ditch; only you can.
-And, if you’re here, it means it is time to begin.
+So, if you have been feeling like an irreversible failure – uninspired, “in a funk,” or bored out of your bloody mind – approach this time as an opportunity to more richly experience what is on its way.
+No one can pull you out of that ditch; only you can do that.
+And, if you’re here, it is time to begin.

 Your Magic Begins In the Realm of 30 Days…

 Research has revealed that it takes approximately 30 days for one’s brain to cultivate a new habit or mindset.
-One of my favorites stories is in regard to a NASA experiment conducted during the space program’s early days.
+One of my favorite stories depicts a NASA experiment conducted during the space program’s early days.

 The scientists conducting the experiment found that if the astronauts could tolerate the discomfort for at least 26-30 days without any period of rest from the experiment, each person’s brain began to create new neural pathways which “reconfigured” their brains to seeing the world normally again.
 Their brains actually learned to “flip” the world back into place.
 How fascinating is that?

 Below is a list of 41 ideas, created to unlock the gate which has confined you to your rut – each inspiring you to “play” your way out of there.
 Please get inventive and form your own.